MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L08_UX.md

     *Note:* If you do not see any data, you need to use the model-driven app to create some assessment questions with answers.
-Make sure to give some questions points with positive values (correct answers) and some with negative values (wrong answers)
+Make sure to give some questions points with positive values (correct answers) and some with negative values (wrong answers).

 9. Select some answers.